dccuchile/wefe/doc/contribute.rst

             The word embedding model to debias.
         target : Optional[List[str]], optional
             If a set of words is specified in target, the debias method will be performed only on the word embeddings of this set.
-In the case of provide `None`, the debias will be performed on all words (except those specified in ignore). by default `None`.
+If `None` is provided, the debias will be performed on all words (except those specified in ignore). by default `None`.
         ignore : Optional[List[str]], optional